Portland, Maine Motorcycle Accident Lawyers

 • Defective Parts: Faulty brakes, tires, steering components, or other defective parts can lead to sudden malfunctions, loss of control, or unexpected accidents.

 Motorcycle accidents can result in a wide range of injuries, often of a more severe nature compared to other types of accidents.
 The vulnerability of motorcyclists on the road leaves them at a high risk of significant injuries, even in relatively minor collisions.
-Some of the most common injuries a rider can sustain from a motorcycle accident includes:
+Some of the most common injuries a rider can sustain from a motorcycle accident include:

 • Concussions and other traumatic brain injuries (TBIs)